-Although these in (99) are the most typical order of the constituents, it is also possible to have inoiz, sekula, and behin ere in pre-negative position.
+Although these in (100) are the most typical order of the constituents, it is also possible to have inoiz, sekula, and behin ere in pre-negative position.
 The interpretation that we get is exactly the same.

-(100) a.
+- (101) a.
 Amaiak inoiz (ere) ez du jolasten.

-Amaia-erg ever even no aux play.prog

-- sekula (ere) ez du jolasten. b.
-Amaiak Amaia-erg ever too no aux play.prog - c.
+Amaia-erg ever even no aux play.prog - b.
+Amaiak sekula (ere) ez du jolasten. - Amaia-erg ever too no aux play.prog - c.
 Amaiak behin ere ez du jolasten.
 Amaia-erg once even no aux play.prog 'Amaia never plays'

-Note that the expressions inoiz and sekula are glossed as ever in (99-100); this is exactly why they need the presence of the negation in order to get the never meaning.
-When no negation is present, they behave as NPIs (cf. §5.10) and can appear in yes/no questions (101a), in the protasis of conditionals (101b), in superlatives (101c), etc.
+Note that the expressions inoiz and sekula are glossed as ever in (100-101); this is exactly why they need the presence of the negation in order to get the never meaning.
+When no negation is present, they behave as NPIs (cf. §5.10) and can appear in yes/no questions (102a), in the protasis of conditionals (102b), in superlatives (102c), etc.

-(101) a.
+- (102) a.
 Inoiz/Sekula etorriko al da?

-come al aux ever/ever
+- ever/ever come al aux

-'Will s/he ever come?'
+- 'Will s/he ever come?'

 - b.
-Inoiz/Sekula etortzen bada, emaiozu gutun hau. come.prog if.is you.give.him letter this ever/ever 'If s/he ever comes, give him this letter' - c.
-Inoiz/Sekula ezagutu dudan krisi ekonomikorik gogorrena da hau. crisis economy-part hard-sup-D is this ever/ever aux 'This is the hardest economical crisis that I've ever known'
+Inoiz/Sekula etortzen bada, emaiozu gutun hau. ever/ever come.prog if.is you.give.him letter this

+- 'If s/he ever comes, give him this letter'

+- c.
+Inoiz/Sekula ezagutu dudan krisi ekonomikorik gogorrena da hau. ever/ever know aux crisis economy-part hard-sup-D is this

+- 'This is the hardest economical crisis that I've ever known'

-There is an exception to the behavior of negative words in the temporal inoiz 'ever', which can occur without any licenser meaning 'sometime': Izaro inoiz ikusi dut hemen 'I've seen Izaro here sometime'.
+There is an exception to the behavior of negative words in the temporal inoiz 'ever', which can appear without any licenser meaning 'sometime, on some other occasion': Izaro inoiz ikusi dut hemen 'I've seen Izaro here sometime/on some other occasion'.